-Restorative Justice is about building, maintaining and repairing relationships.
+Restorative Practices is about building, maintaining and repairing relationships.
 It allows us to repair harm when we do things that impact others.
-The Utah Legislature has recently passed several pieces of legislation recognizing the effectiveness of restorative justice practices in the context of schools and the juvenile court system.
+The Utah Legislature has recently passed several pieces of legislation recognizing the effectiveness of restorative practices in the context of schools and the juvenile court system.

 Living and working in a community is about relationships--between individuals, neighbors, civic organizations, law enforcement, small businesses

 , landlords/tenants, and academic institutions.
 We need to work together to create a thriving and positive community.
 Restorative practice approaches can be used proactively to build strong, positive relationships and prevent conflict and harmful behavior.
 This is often done using a basic restorative practice, the Circle.
 A Circle is a highly structured intentional space deigned to build relationships by promoting community.
 MMC has a cadre of experienced Circle facilitators that can develop and lead Circles to strengthen relationships and build community within these groups- prior to conflict and harmful behavior occurring.

 After a harm has occurred, Mountain Mediation Center can bring together victims, offenders and affected community members to talk about what happened.
 Rather than simply punishing the offender, the restorative justice process brings together the victim, offender and affected community to talk about what happened, who was impacted and how to move forward.
 This often results in a greater sense of accountability and awareness on the part of the offender.